petersirka/node-filestorage/README.md

 How to storage store files?
 ---------------------------

 > Directory contains max 1000 files.
 Each file has .data extension and each file contains internal META information (2 kB).
-Each directory contains the config file with information about all files.
+Each directory contains the config file with the informations about all files.

 /your-path/000-000-001/000000001.data